gabrieldansereau/ms_downscaling_metawebs/suppmat.md

   ![Expected number of links](figures/links_mean.png){#fig:mean_links height=40%}

-Example of a community measure (a, expected species richness) and a network one (b, expected number of links).
+Site-level examples of a community measure (a, expected species richness) and a network one (b, expected number of links).
 Both measures are assembled from the predicted probabilistic communities and networks, respectively.
+Values are measured separately for all sites and represented directly unlike in the main text where they are later summarized by ecoregion.

 </div>